mauro3/CORDS/Workshop-Reproducible-Research/lectures/L05_dependencies.md

     - You then want to come back to Project A, but now everything is broken!
 Because your code has been formatted to work with Package1@v1.1.
     - Hence, you want to make sure to compartmentalize environments.
 - To share your environment with others individuals and machines.
-  - A virtual environement tracks the minimum dependencies, which can easily be shared and installed on other machines.
+  - A virtual environement tracks the minimum dependencies, which can easily be shared and installed on other machines (e.g., a HPC).

 ### Multilanguage overview